 Living in Cyprus as an expat

-Tradition runs strong through the island’s sun-kissed villages, but Cyprus is open and welcoming to expats – even more so if they make an effort to adapt.
-Indeed, how expats approach Cypriot culture and whether they want to be part of its local communities will have a significant effect on how they are received by locals.
+Tradition runs strong through the island’s sun-kissed villages, but Cyprus is open and welcoming to expats – even more so if they try to adapt.
+Indeed, how you approach Cypriot culture and whether you want to be part of its local communities will significantly affect how the locals receive you.

 The tourism industry accounts for a large part of the islands’ economy.
-Expats looking for work in Cyprus can also consider teaching English and picking fruit to make a living.
-Those skilled in finances, manufacturing and mining will also find a lucrative job market.
+If you’re looking for work in Cyprus, you can also consider teaching English and picking fruit to make a living.
+Those with skills in the finance, manufacturing and mining sectors will also find a lucrative job market.

-There’s a variety of housing options to choose from on the island.
-Though some old stone options exist, much of the real estate is modern and well equipped with amenities.
+There’s a variety of housing options on the island.
+Though some old stone options exist, much of the real estate is modern and equipped with amenities.
 Property is also comparably cheap and generally high quality.
-That said, some cities are more expensive than others, so expats should consider where they live carefully.
+That said, some cities are pricier than others, so you should consider where you live carefully.

 Unfortunately, the island has a limited public transport system.
 Without a railway network, many expats in Cyprus prefer owning a car.
-Driving is relatively easy, but some roads are unpaved and the going can get rough.
-A sizeable bus network provides convenient travel in and between cities, though the operation times for these can be rather limited.
-Taxis are also abundant, but these can be pricey in cases of long trips.
-When moving about in a city, many residents choose to walk or make use of the smartbike-sharing scheme called Nextbike.
+Driving is relatively easy, but some roads are unpaved, so the going can get rough.
+A sizeable bus network provides convenient travel in and between cities, though operation times for these can be limited.

 The island offers an excellent and affordable healthcare system.
 In fact, many expats move to the island exactly for this reason.
 The public healthcare scheme is financed through taxes, making it cheap and widely accessible.
 Private healthcare is also outstanding and won’t break the bank.
-The island also has ample pharmacies to see to residents’ needs, with some only closing after 10pm.
+The island also has ample pharmacies that cater to residents’ needs, with some only closing after 10pm.

 Cost of living in Cyprus

-The quality of public schooling varies throughout the island.
-Excellent free schooling is available in places, though, and expats should research schools thoroughly before making any decisions.
+The quality of public schooling varies throughout the island, but fortunately, public education is free in Cyprus.
+That said, if you conduct thorough research, you should be able to find an excellent public school.
 Language barriers may be a problem in public schools, though, which is why many expats prefer private or international schooling.
-Most international institutions offer the British or American programmes, and the International Baccalaureate is also widely available.
+Most international institutions offer British or American programmes, and the International Baccalaureate is also widely available.

 Climate in Cyprus

 The island has a typically Mediterranean climate, with sunny days most of the year.
-Between May and October, hot days are common with occasional rain, while winter comes around between December to February.
+Between May and October, hot days are common with occasional rain, while winter comes around from December to February.

 From its unique and quaint villages to the orchards and vineyards that stretch boundlessly over its hilltops and the ancient architecture that inspires a sense of a mystical past, Cyprus is a tiny treasure surrounded by pristine waters.
 With its low cost of living and high quality of life, the Mediterranean island is an option well worth considering for those looking for somewhere to retire or start a new chapter.